CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How many pairs of postpartum underwear will I need?

-Count on wearing at least two pairs of postpartum underwear in the early weeks of the fourth trimester.
-If you plan on having laundry done regularly—say every one to two days—you could get away with four pairs of postpartum underwear.
+Count on wearing at least two pairs of postpartum underwear every day in the early weeks of the fourth trimester.
+If you plan on having laundry done regularly—say, every one to two days—you could get away with four pairs of postpartum underwear.
 However, if you plan on washing them once a week, you’re better off getting seven to 14 pairs.
 All in all, the amount you need depends on how often you’ll be changing and washing them.

 Can you use period underwear postpartum?